cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/create-account-dashboard.md

 To create a new custom rate limiting ruleset:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/), and select your account and website.
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/), and select your account.

 2. Navigate to Account Home > **Application Security** > **WAF** > **Rate limiting rulesets**.